akrm1/T5_House_Regression/Proposal.md

 # Riyadh Houses Characteristics Prediction

 ## Introduction:
-The goal of this statistical analysis is to help us understand the relationship between house features and how these variables are used to predict the house specific characteristic.
+The goal of this statistical analysis is to help us understand the relationship between house features and how these variables are used to predict house specific characteristic.

 ## Business Problem:
-Predict of the house specific characteristic depends on others specific characteristics.
+Predicts the house specific characteristic depends on others specific characteristics.

 ## Project Management Approach:
 Following basic SCRUM rules.